 Level III products represent unique products that are not included in the Level I or II categories above.
-The user will install products at this level on the user's local disk drive.
-These products will not be installed on network drives, although application files may be stored on network drives for security purposes.
+The user will install products at this level on the user's local disk drive with consent and assistance from the Office of Information Technology.
+These products will not typically be installed on servers, although application files may be stored on network servers or MS OneDrive for security purposes.
 These products receive the lowest level of user and technical support from the Office of Information Technology due to their limited deployment, unique focus and individual user preferences.
 Users of these products should plan on becoming completely familiar with these products and should have expectations of supporting the product themselves.
 The Office of Information Technology assistance will be available only as time permits after Level I and Level II support needs are met.
-Upgrades to these products will be at the user's discretion, but the University's management reserves the right to remove any illegally obtained or installed software from any University owned computer, or to remove any software that is adversely affecting the operation of any networks to which the microcomputer is connected.
-The Information Technology Department will also conduct software audits periodically to ensure that the University is in compliance with state and federal laws concerning software use.
+Upgrades to these products will be at the user's discretion, but the University's management reserves the right to remove any illegally obtained or installed software from any University owned computer, or to remove any software that is adversely affecting the operation of any networks to which the computer is connected.
+The Office of Information Technology will also conduct software audits periodically to ensure that the University is in compliance with state and federal laws concerning software use.
 The user should ensure that all copyright and license requirements are documented and on file for any software installed on her/his computer.

 Additional software should not be purchased without the knowledge and consent of the Office of Information Technology.
+ALL UNIVERSITY TECHNOLOGY PURCHASES MUST GO THROUGH THE OFFICE OF INFORMATION TECHNOLOGY.